-ICOS supports its partners to apply for multi-disciplinary consortium projects by providing timely information on the financial and administrative process as well as on the scientific and technical prerequisites and developments.
-For example, ICOS partners have participated in several successful EU Horizon 2020 projects, and the partnership with ICOS is explicitly mentioned in several Horizon Europe calls.
+ICOS supports its partners applications for multi-disciplinary consortium projects by providing timely information on the financial and administrative process as well as on the scientific and technical prerequisites and developments.
+For example, ICOS partners have participated in several successful EU Horizon 2020 and Horizon Europe projects, and the partnership with ICOS is explicitly mentioned in several Horizon Europe calls.
 All ongoing ICOS projects are listed in the Appendices.